 To authorize a Client's PUBLISH and SUBSCRIBE messages, the Broker needs to use the scope field in the token (or in the introspection result).
 The scope field contains the publish and subscribe permissions for the Client.
 Scope strings SHOULD be encoded as a permission, followed by an underscore, followed by a topic filter.
 Two permissions apply to topic filters: 'publish' and 'subscribe'.
-Topic filters are implemented as described in MQTT specification and includes special wildcard characters.
+Topic filters are implemented as described in the Section 4.7 of MQTT v5.0 - the OASIS Standard [MQTT-OASIS-Standard-v5] and includes special wildcard characters.
 The multi-level wildcard, '#', matches any number of levels within a topic, and the single-level wildcard, '+', matches one topic level.

-An example scope field may contain multiple such strings, space delimited, e.g., 'publish_topic1 subscribe_topic2/#' publish+/topic3.
+An example scope field may contain multiple such strings, space delimited, e.g., 'publish\topic1 subscribe\topic2/#' publish\+/topic3.
 This access token gives 'publish' permission to the 'topic1', 'subscribe' permission to all the subtopics of 'topic2', and 'publish' permission to all topic3, skipping one level.
-If the Will Flag is set, then the Broker MUST check that the token allows the publication of the Will message (i.e., the scope is "publish" followed by the Will Topic).
+If the Will Flag is set, then the Broker MUST check that the token allows the publication of the Will message (i.e., the scope is "publish\" followed by the Will Topic).